Mairuis/Mairuis/README.md

 This is Maries.

-A passionate developer with 6+ years of experience specializing in Game Development, mainly in the Java ecosystem.
+A passionate developer with 6+ years of experience specializing in LLM Apps & Game Development, mainly in the Java ecosystem.
 But others are also not bad. 🤗

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/Mairuis/Mairuis/output/github-contribution-grid-snake-dark.svg">